High Protein Diets and Body Composition

 Can you get fat from consuming too much protein?

 The reality is that it’s very difficult to get fat from eating too much protein.
 It’s not impossible, just not likely.
-Although all macronutrients contain calories, the metabolic effect and hormonal responses differs.
+Although all macronutrients contain energy, the metabolic effect and hormonal responses differs.
 Excess protein that is consumed is first degraded, then oxidized in the liver.
 The nitrogen portion that makes protein uniquely different from carbohydrates and fat, is first converted into ammonia, then into urea.
 The urea is then sent to the kidneys and is subsequently excreted from the body.
 This differs hugely from the metabolism of fat and carbs.
 When excess fat is ingested with excess carbohydrates, the ingested fat is rapidly converted into body fat or triglycerides.
 The same holds true for carbohydrates.
 The primary storage site for carbs in the body is in the form of liver and muscle glycogen.
 As long as these glycogen stores aren’t filled, the likelihood of carbohydrates being converted into body fat is low.
 However, ingesting processed/fast acting carbohydrates tend to boost insulin levels to a high degree, and that in itself inhibits the use of fat as an energy source, as well as it seems to maintain existing fat stores.

 So, ingesting fast acting sources of carbohydrates, or sources like fructose that primarily fills liver glycogen, will make it harder to lose excess body fat; as the scenario changes when any type of carbohydrate are ingested once the glycogen stores in liver and muscles are filled.
 When that happens, any excess carbohydrates that are ingested in excess of energy use is also rapidly converted to a type of fatty acid called palmitic acid, which is a saturated fat that is easily stored in the body.